-Because Koh Chang is a little further away you should add one days travel at either end of your desired stay length to fully make the most of your trip.
+As the island of Koh Chang is a little further away, so you should add one days travel at either end of your desired stay length to fully make the most of your trip.

 If you don't have much time available to visit the beaches near Bangkok, you can at least visit the beach at Bang Saen.